-At its simplest, sangria is wine mixed with fruit for a juicy, fun drink that tons of people adore.
-Some people add honey or sugar, fruit juices, soda, other alcohol, or make the sangria with red, white, or rosé wine.
+At its simplest, sangria is wine mixed with fruit to make a juicy, fun drink that tons of people adore.
+Some people add honey or sugar, fruit juices, soda, other alcohol, or they might make the sangria with red, white, or rosé wine.
 The combinations are endless; so if you “don’t like it,” that really just means you haven’t found the right recipe!
-Sangria is popular throughout Spain, Mexico, and Portugal, but we’d love to share 4 delicious sangria recipes for National Sangria Day (December 20) here in the U.S.
+Sangria is popular throughout Spain, Mexico, and Portugal, but we’d love to share 4 delicious sangria recipes, whether you’re cooling off from the summer heat or enjoying National Sangria Day (December 20) here in the U.S.

 Rosé Grapefruit Sangria